KZTQ (AM)

-KBZZ (1270 kHz, "92.5 The Hog") is an AM radio station broadcasting a classic rock format.
-Licensed to Sparks, Nevada, United States, the station is part of Tom Quinn's Reno Media Group and serves the Reno area.
-The station is currently owned by Americom Limited Partnership.
-The station's studios are located on Matley Lane in East Reno, and its transmitter is located east of Sparks.
+KZTQ (1270 kHz, "92.5 The Hog") was an AM radio station broadcasting a classic rock format.
+Licensed to Sparks, Nevada, United States, the station was part of Tom Quinn's Reno Media Group and served the Reno–Sparks metropolitan area.
+The station was owned by Americom Limited Partnership.
+The station's studios were located on Matley Lane in East Reno, and its transmitter was located east of Sparks.
+It operated from 1960 to 2026.

 History

-The station went on the air as KROI on November 1, 1979.
-On February 11, 1984, the station changed its call sign to KORY, then on March 1, 1985 to KPLY, on March 5, 2001 to KBZZ, on March 15, 2018 to KSGG, and on March 23, 2018 to KZTQ.
+The station was first licensed as KBUB on August 5, 1960.
+It changed its call sign to KWRL on January 19, 1973; to KROI on November 1, 1979; to KORY on February 11, 1984; and to KPLY on March 1, 1985.

-KPLY enjoyed great local and regional success while being hosted by long time sports announcer "Bob D." (Robert Dirosario), and his sports sidekick, "Truckee" Mike Leach.
+KPLY enjoyed local and regional success while being hosted by long time sports announcer "Bob D." (Robert Dirosario), and his sports sidekick, "Truckee" Mike Leach.
 Frequent guest Reno sports experts included sportsbook director John Pinto of the Silver Legacy Reno, the late Paul Sonner, who was the owner of Bully's Sports Bars, sportsbook manager Eric Brownlee of the Club Cal Neva, sports handicapping expert and bookmaker Chris Andrews, (who is now the sportsbook director with The South Point in Las Vegas), and Friday night horse racing coverage and analysis with "Pony" Bob Wilkie.
 The Bob D. KPLY daily sports morning program offered extensive information on sports and sports wagering for the average fan, and also the more knowledgeable fan.

-The Jim Rome syndicated show was a long running staple on KPLY, as was the Sports Fan Radio Network.
+The Jim Rome Show was a long running staple on KPLY, as was the Sports Fan Radio Network.

+The call sign was changed to KBZZ on March 5, 2001.
 Prior to that time, the call letters KBZZ were used by a long-standing news and music station in La Junta, Colorado, now KBLJ.

-In early 2001, after adopting the KBZZ call letters and the nickname "The Buzz", the station added Howard Stern in mornings, followed by a local show with Bob Garrison, the syndicated Don and Mike Show and then the syndicated Tom Leykis in late afternoons.
+Adopting the nickname "The Buzz", the station added Howard Stern in mornings, followed by a local show with Bob Garrison, the syndicated Don and Mike Show and then the syndicated Tom Leykis in late afternoons.
 Tom Quinn, president of Americom Broadcasting (owner of KBZZ), had selected the "hot talk" format after his success with Stern in Las Vegas.
 KBZZ immediately became the top-rated AM station in Reno, beating long-time news/talk station KKOH.